jeeting/apiwithJS/README.md

 Index.js for main API code
 usingAPI.js to use the API

-This API is hosted on the local host you may research further on how to host this api on a website.
+This API is hosted on the local host you need to research further on how to host this api on a website.